meta-llama/llama-recipes/tools/benchmarks/llm_eval_harness/meta_eval_reproduce/README.md

   Change `model_name` to the model name you want to eval on and change the `evals_dataset` according to the model type and parameters.
 Remember to adjust the `tensor_parallel_size` to 2 or more to load the 70B models and change the `data_parallel_size` accordingly so that `tensor_parallel_size * data_parallel_size` is the number of GPUs you have.
 Please read the comments inside this yaml for detailed explanations on other parameters.

-2. We already included all the related eval task yaml and python files in the [meta_template](./meta_template/) folder, which defines all the task implementation.
+2. We already included all the related eval task yaml and python files in the [meta_template](./meta_template/) folder, which define all the task implementation.
 You do not need to change those manually, we will use [prepare_meta_eval.py](./prepare_meta_eval.py) to automatically change them later.

-3. Then we can run a [prepare_meta_eval.py](./prepare_meta_eval.py) that reads the configuration from [eval_config.yaml](./eval_config.yaml), copies everything in the template folder to a working folder `work_dir`, makes modification to those templates accordingly, prepares dataset if needed and print out the CLI command to run the `lm_eval`.
+3. Then we can run [prepare_meta_eval.py](./prepare_meta_eval.py) that reads the configuration from [eval_config.yaml](./eval_config.yaml), copies everything in the template folder to a working folder `work_dir`, makes modification to those templates accordingly, prepares dataset if needed and prints out the CLI command to run the `lm_eval`.

   To run the [prepare_meta_eval.py](./prepare_meta_eval.py), we can do: